Skip to main content

 We consider the following Mathematics tests if you make an application to our degrees in Mathematics or Statistics (including joint degrees with Computer Science or Economics):

-For the 2024 entry and before we also accepted strong performance in TMUA on the same basis as we accept the MAT.
+For the 2024 entry and before we also accepted strong performance in TMUA or MAT on the same basis as we accept STEP.

-For 2025 onwards we will no longer be considering TMUA scores in our admissions.
+For 2025 onwards we will no longer be considering TMUA or MAT scores in our admissions.

 What are the benefits of taking a Mathematics test?

-While taking a Mathematics test is not always essential, they help you prepare for the type of study you will encounter on your degree.
-They may also help to develop your problem-solving skills and enhance understanding of your A level content.
+While taking a Mathematics test is not always essential, you may nevertheless find practicing more advanced questions helpful to prepare you for the type of study you will encounter on your degree.

 How do I sit a Mathematics admissions test?